ISA-tools/2isadoc/json-metadata/index.rst

 GUI
 -----------
-This metadata is added direcly via via the GUI using via the usermeta dialog.
+This metadata is added direcly via the GUI using the usermeta dialog.

 CLI
 -----------